 This roasted beet and quinoa salad recipe with goat cheese and hazelnuts is what all health food ought to be.
 That is to say, it’s as stunning to the eyes as it is to the palate.

-This roasted beet and quinoa salad recipe with goat cheese and hazelnuts is the epitome of what healthful food ought to be.
-It looks stunning and, more importantly, it’s just as stunning to the palate.
-The quinoa takes is nutty, the sweet roasted beets are tender, the goat cheese is creamy and tangy, the hazelnuts crunchy, and the balsamic dressing lends just the perfect acidic touch.
+This roasted beet and quinoa salad recipe with goat cheese and hazelnuts looks stunning and, vastly more importantly, is just as stunning to the palate.
+The quinoa is nutty, the sweet roasted beets are tender, the goat cheese is creamy and tangy, the hazelnuts crunchy, and the balsamic dressing lends a perfectly acidic touch.
 And everything takes on a pleasing purple hue from the beets.
 When you look at the recipe, you’ll notice that it has quite a few steps, but it’s incredibly easy to put together.
 While you roast the beets, cook the quinoa on the stovetop.
 And then roast the hazelnuts as soon as the beets come out of the oven.
 The dressing takes mere minutes to prep at the last moment.
 It’s largely a hands-off salad that turns out to be supremely satisfying.
 It just takes a little savvy strategizing. –Angie Zoobkoff

-Roasted Beet and Quinoa Salad Recipe
+Roasted Beet and Quinoa Salad

-- For the roasted beets
+For the roasted beets

-- 1 tablespoon (15 ml) olive oil
+- 1 tablespoon olive oil

-- 2 teaspoons (10 grams) kosher salt
+- 2 teaspoons kosher salt

 - Freshly ground black pepper